matsengrp/gapml/README.md

 Then run `pip install PyQt5` in your virtual environment.

 We use nestly + SCons to run simulations/analyses.
-To install SCons into the virtual env, use `pip install --egg SCons`.
+You should install scons outside the virtual environment, for a python 2.* or a 3.5+ environment.
+Then activate the virtual environment and then run `scons ___`.

 # Running tests
 To run all the tests: